apigee-labs/rapier/README.md

 #### <a name="entities_private_extensions"></a>Entities Private Extensions

 The primary goal of Rapier is to describe an API as seen by a client.
 However, it is sometimes useful to capture additional implementation-private extensions for use by proxies (like Apigee Edge) or implementation frameworks (like Apigee a127).
-This section exptresses such information.
+This section expresses such information.

 Field Pattern | Type | Description
 ---|:---:|---